Charles-Bofferding/reading-notes/README.md

 #Reading Notes

-###Thiese are the reading notes of Charles Bofferding
+###These are the reading notes of Charles Bofferding

 #102 Course NOtes

 ##3/22/2021